ediril/queen-placer/README.md

 It implements two methods to find possible solutions:
 1. Permutation: All possible permutations of queen placements are generated and evaluated
-2. Elimination: Starting from the top of the board, possible queen placements are generated iteratively generated row by row, skipping configurations that are not valid
+2. Elimination: Starting from the top of the board, possible queen placements are iteratively generated row by row, skipping configurations that would allow the queens to attack each other

 # Prerequisites
 * Java version >= 8